ccchris-allen/pandas-profiling/README.md

 * **Histogram**
 * **Correlations** highlighting of highly correlated variables, Spearman and Pearson matrixes

+## FORK CHANGES

+* Percentage calculations are now using floating points to avoid issues with < Python 3.

 ## Demo

 [Click here](http://nbviewer.ipython.org/github/JosPolfliet/pandas-profiling/blob/master/examples/meteorites.ipynb) to see a live demo.